top of page

 EASTER SUNDAY

 We rejoice!
-Join us at 10am for an Easter celebration!
 Bring flowers and greenery from your garden for our children's Easter procession.
 Bring your Incarnation bells to ring for the first alleluias of the Easter season.
-And bring a potluck dish to share for an Easter feast before the service (signup here)!
-The service will begin at 11:30am.
+And bring a potluck dish to share (signup here) for an Easter feast after the service!
+Our host congregation, Beverley Hills UMC, will hold an egg hunt around 12pm on the playground and all are invited!

 bottom of page